karolosk/bi_software/index.md

+---
-# Software needed for BI class
+title: Software needed for BI class
+---
 ## Python

 We will need Python > 3.5 version.